b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 See the pkg-config man page for more details.
 ```

-If you look inside the two lists, that define the packages that need
+If you look inside the two lists that define the packages that need
 `nativeBuildInputs` and `buildInputs`, you'll see that many of them
 have `pkg-config` listed there.
 So let's add the following line in the
 `packagesWithNativeBuildInputs`